sixarata/sixarata/README.md

 We want people to fork sixarata a million times, recommend changes back into it, and help forge it into a monolithic platforming masterpiece.

 We want to share the success of achieving all of these ambitious goals with the entire world.

+## why

+We love games.

+We love games that appear simple, but are exquisitely robust and easily enjoyed by all audiences without barriers.

+We love sharing, learning, teaching, experimenting, and believe deeply in the freedom to do these things freely forever.

+We believe JavaScript and the Web are currently the best open stack of technologies to work with.